Writing documentation or website content

 Building the documentation

-The documentation can be built by runing the build_docs.py script.
+The documentation can be built by running the build_docs.py script.

 Note